Custom MOS Observations using the MSA Configuration Editor

 The MSA Configuration Name can be assigned using this field in the MSA Configuration Editor.

 Base Pointing equatorial coordinates RA and Dec values are also shown.
 The Base Pointing contains the sky coordinates for the MSA Center (the reference position of the MSA aperture).
 Since the Base Pointing coordinates are within the Catalog area, the source positions from the Catalog will also appear in the MSA shutter view.

 Note that in the workflow we are discussing here, the Base Pointing is greyed out and is un-editable.
 That is because the MSA configuration comes from a Plan made in MPT, and altering it would invalidate the MSA Configuration that was designed to observe a set of sources in small slitlets at a fixed angle.

 It is possible to apply pointing offsets to an MSA configuration using the fields Dispersion Offset and Spatial Offset.
 The offsets are in units of fractional shutters.
 This option is useful when designing extra exposures with small spatial or dispersion offsets in custom MOS Observations designed without the use of the automatic MPT Planner.
 Designing entirely new MSA configurations from scratch is described later in this article.

 Checking the Master Background button will allow the user to add extra shutters solely for the purpose of obtaining spectra that will be combined by the pipeline into a master background spectrum for background removal from source spectra.
 The Master Background button and its use are described in the section above on Adding Master Background shutters.

-Designing a MOS Observation using custom MSA configurations designed from scratch
+Creating a MOS Observation using a custom-made MSA configuration

 In the Observation Folder: